 I have been working on ways to build and boost traffic to websites for some years.
 Every other week I read of the latest techniques and tips for Boosting Traffic.
 Some good.
 Some of them are rubbish tactics that take business nowhere.
-Other strategies turn out to be long lasting Gems.
+Other, more expert SEO strategies turn out to be long lasting Gems.

 Increasing Traffic, provided it is the right kind, not only improves your search ranking, it literally keeps your small business afloat.
 In this article I have brought reliable methods of increasing traffic to your site.

 For more niche targeted information on increasing traffic, you should go here.

 5 Ways to Get More Long Term Traffic for Your Website

 The key to a successful online business is to increase website traffic.
 Unfortunately, it’s easier said than done.

 - Sign up and Use Content Aggregators like Alltop.

 - Optimise your Site for Long Tail Keywords

 - Use Link Building in Industry Niches where you can participate